2/22/2024

 Eric Wolf

-Very good morning.
-We've seen a couple headlines recently about peers being subject to run control of the properties.
-Was just curious if you're doing anything differently from an operating or compliance perspective to lower that risk.
+Good morning.
+We've seen a couple headlines recently about peers being subject to rent control at their properties.
+We're just curious if you're doing anything differently from an operating or compliance perspective to lower that risk.

 speaker